Russ Harvey Consulting - Computer and Internet Services

 If you're running an unsupported version of Windows and cannot upgrade without purchasing a new computer, consider installing Linux instead.

-Linux will run on most XP or better systems without having to download special drivers but performs better on newer systems.
+Linux will run on most legacy systems without having to download special drivers but performs better on newer systems.
 Linux installations include most of the software casual users require such as Firefox, Thunderbird, LibreOffice and GIMP (high-end graphics).

 Linux Mint desktop showing open Start menu